SDG-Den/SDG-MANGO-HELPERS/docs/SDG-MANGO-HELPERS/201-dmsbars.md

 # dmsbars — Bar Preset Manager

+**What this is for:** The bars at the top, bottom, or sides of your screen can be rearranged into different styles.
+Want a Windows-like taskbar or a mac-like status bar?
+This tool lets you switch between them instantly.

-Opens an fzf TUI to toggle individual DMS bars or apply full bar presets.
+Opens an interactive menu to toggle individual DMS bars or apply full bar presets.

 ## Usage